https://a.storyblok.com/f/270183/1368x665/261b6977ca/multifactor-security-authentication.png

 Here's what you should expect: imagine you've forgotten your password.
 Click on 'Forgot Password' to start the recovery.
 You'll be prompted to enter your phone number and request verification.

-Similarly, this approach could be applied to multifactor authentication on log in, where a check would occur before sending the one-time token, and if a recent SIM swap is detected, user would be invited to directly contact the service provider for additional identity checks.
+Similarly, this approach could be applied to multifactor authentication on login, where a check would occur before sending the one-time token; if a recent SIM swap is detected, the user would be invited to contact the service provider directly for additional identity checks.

 On the other hand, if you swapped your SIM and selected 'Yes, it was me,' the app uses the Verify API to send a verification code to your phone.
 Enter this code on the next screen and set a new password.
 Once that's done, you can use your new credentials to log into your simulated bank account.